HowProgrammingWorks/NodejsStarterKit/README.md

 optimized for readability and understanding, but not for performance and scalability.
 So it is good for development and education.
-However, for production deployment, you may need the [Metarhia Starter Kit](https://github.com/metarhia/StarterKit) (it will be released in the middle of July 2020).
+However, for production deployment, you may need the [Metarhia Example App](https://github.com/metarhia/Example) (it will be released in the middle of July 2020).
 After your application is ready, you can easily run it in the
 [Metaserverless cloud](https://github.com/Metaserverless), an open source cloud